-The International Society for Economics and Social Sciences of Animal Health (ISESSAH) was formed at the final NEAT-meeting with the intention to carry on the work of NEAT and to include the field of social science in veterinary related issues.
+The International Society for Economics and Social Sciences of Animal Health (ISESSAH) was formed in 2017 at the final meeting of the Networking to enhance the use of economics in animal health education, research and policy-making in Europe and beyond (NEAT).

 ISESSAH aims to improve animal health and welfare policies, programme and projects through more nuanced use of concepts and tools available in economics and social science disciplines.
 In the process it will provide opportunities for animal health professionals globally to achieve wider societal benefits from animals in society.

 One of the main activity of ISESSAH is the organization of its annual international conference.
 Regional conferences are also welcome.

 The official society (also named foundation) is established on 23rd May 2018 in the Netherland.
 It regulated by Dutch laws and the constitution has been kept as simple as possible.
 The original constitution can be found here.